restlet/restlet.github.io/documentation/tutorials/2.5/serve-static-files.md

 ---
 Do you have a part of your web application that serves static pages like Javadocs?
 Well, no need to setup an Apache server just for that, use instead the dedicated Directory class.
-See how simple it is to use it:
+See how simple it is to use:

 <pre class="language-java"><code class="language-java">// URI of the root directory.
 public static final String ROOT_URI = "file:///c:/restlet/docs/api/";